How Do Braces Work?

 Orthodontists can use interceptive treatments that work well on younger patients, such as palatal expanders or partial braces.
 These devices can effectively correct issues while the child’s jaw grows, making future treatment easier and possibly reducing the time needed to wear full braces.

 Before you begin your orthodontic journey, preparing your mouth for treatment is essential.
 We advise visiting your family dentist for a comprehensive dental cleaning, plaque removal, and cavity treatment.
+In many cases, orthodontic treatment cannot start until certain dental conditions (like cavities) are treated.
 Starting with a healthy oral environment optimizes treatment effectiveness, comfort, and efficiency.

 - Consultation and Diagnosis: 1-2 visits